 Mr. Markisohn did undergraduate work majoring in Geology and Physics at the University of Delaware, and he did graduate work at Indiana University in Bloomington, where he earned his M.S. degree in Geophysics.
 He held several technical and managerial positions in the medical diagnostics and consumer electronics industries.
 He currently manages the development of diabetes products in Roche Diagnostics Diabetes Care Division.

 Vladimir Fokin (Sandan) was born and raised in Russia.
 He completed his undergraduate studies in Mathematics at Novosibirsk State University, and earned his PhD in Mathematics from Purdue University after moving to the United States.
-He had worked for few years at IUPUI teaching mathematics and conducting research in mathematical applications in cancer diagnostics.
-Currently, Vladimir is a Principal Applied Mathematician at Roche Diagnostics working in the development of glucose meters.
+He worked for a few years at IUPUI, teaching mathematics and conducting research in mathematical applications in cancer diagnostics.
+Later, he worked at Roche Diabetes Care in the development of glucose meters, and currently works at iRhythm in Cardio Monitoring.

-Vladimir started training in martial arts originally in Judo in 1986.
-After a couple of years he started training in Shotokan Karate while still in Russia.
+Vladimir began his martial arts training in Judo in 1986.
+After a couple of years, he started training in Shotokan Karate while still in Russia.
 He joined Shotokan Karate of America in 2006 after meeting John Teramoto and Brad Markisohn.